Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

 Stable diffusion training was done in PyTorch.
 For image segmentation, model.fit() was used in Tensorflow.
 To make up for low GPU ram, training was often performed with __gradient accumulation__ and larger batch sizes.
 Both sets incorporated a learning rate scheduler, and used validation loss for optimization.
 They also used checkpoint callbacks that saved the best models so far, and reverted to earlier ones after x epochs of no improvement.
 More specific details are listed under each section.

 I initially trained the img. segmentation model and VAE on my Macbook MPS.
 When the intensity of the project increased, I moved to Google Colab and trained on Nvidia GPUs.
 I currently use Georgia Tech's PACE-ICE cluster and train on the CUDA enabled GPUs they provide (likewise Nvidia).
-My favorite go to has been the L40 with around ~25g of ram.
+My favorite go to has been 2-3 H100's with 50g of ram.

 ![Screenshot 2025-01-31 at 6 50 36 PM](https://github.com/user-attachments/assets/a8e13e03-a701-4a18-8527-8cd2c0d73bff)